Mortgage Overpayment Calculator

 How much you can overpay by will depend on the terms and conditions of your original mortgage.
 So check those carefully, and ask your mortgage lender for advice if anything is unclear.

-Important considerations before making an overpayment
+Things to consider before making an overpayment

 The most important thing to check before making an overpayment is whether your lender will charge an Early Repayment Charge (ERC).